aschoelzhorn/bleeding-edge-ranciliopid/README.md

 ## Remote Control APIs
 - MQTT
   - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/MQTT-Setup
-- Blynk
-  - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/Blynk-Setup

 ## Tunings instructions
 - Instructions can be found at https://github.com/medlor/bleeding-edge-ranciliopid/wiki/PID-Tuning